vikaspotluri123/simple-mfa/docs/get-started/integrate.md

  - `MAGIC_LINK_REQUESTING_EMAIL` - A constant used to tell the magic link strategy that an email needs to be sent.
  - `BACKUP_CODE_PENDING_TO_ACTIVE_PROOF` - A constant used to tell the backup code strategy that the codes have been reviewed so the factor can be activated.

+---

+You've reached the end of the getting started docs.
+Next up: <a href="../../concepts/strategies">SimpleMfa Concepts - Strategies</a>